StriveTalent/randomized_field/README.md

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+See the `LICENSE.txt` file.